Curtidor/CoroFlow/README.md

-# CoroFlow
+# CroFlow

-CoroFlow is a Python library for running asynchronous coroutines concurrently, yielding results as soon as they are available.
+CroFlow is a Python library for running asynchronous coroutines concurrently, yielding results as soon as they are available.
 It supports both single-threaded and multi-threaded execution, offering flexibility for efficiently managing complex asynchronous tasks.

- ## Why Use CoroFlow?
+ ## Why Use CroFlow?
-* **Instant Results:** CoroFlow delivers results as soon as they become available, allowing your application to process and respond to data without waiting for all tasks to complete.
+* **Instant Results:** CroFlow delivers results as soon as they become available, allowing your application to process and respond to data without waiting for all tasks to complete.
 This can significantly improve the responsiveness and user experience of applications that rely on real-time data processing.

 * **Ideal for High-Performance Applications:** Perfect for scenarios where rapid execution and result retrieval are crucial, such as in real-time data processing, streaming applications, or services requiring quick response times.

-* **Versatile Use Cases:** Whether you're building web servers to web scrappers, data pipelines, or other concurrent systems, CoroFlow helps manage complex asynchronous tasks efficiently.
+* **Versatile Use Cases:** Whether you're building web servers to web scrappers, data pipelines, or other concurrent systems, CroFlow helps manage complex asynchronous tasks efficiently.
 Its flexibility makes it suitable for both small-scale projects and large, distributed systems where timely results are essential.

 ## Features:
 * **Concurrent Execution:** Run multiple coroutines concurrently in the same thread or across various threads.